 Abstract

-Empirical evidence has only found links between objectification, self-objectification, and negative outcomes for woman within interpersonal interactions between male-female pairs.
+Empirical evidence has only found links between objectification, self-objectification, and negative outcomes for women within interpersonal interactions between male-female pairs.
 The purpose of the present study was to extend past research and consider the relationships between such valuable phenomena and their effects on authenticity within interactions between female pairs.
-Woman were brought into the laboratory and interacted in same-sex dyads.
+Women were brought into the laboratory and interacted in same-sex dyads.
 Dyadic analysis was utilized to detect whether partners’ objectification of each other affected state self-objectification, and the resulting feelings of comfort and authenticity during the interaction.
 After the interaction, participants completed a questionnaire which measured many constructs including cognitive performance, career aspirations, and relationship agency.
 Results revealed no significant relationship between self-objectification and authenticity.
 Further, although there were significantly negative effects on career aspirations and relationship agency resulting from a lack of relationship authenticity, there was no evidence that this is due to feelings of sexual objectification.
 The significant partner effect of objectification on actor self-objectification suggests that women being objectified by other women still results in feelings of self-objectification, and such research has powerful implications for the ways that women interact in both sexual and non-sexual settings.
 AUTHOR NOTE: mention Clark trigram coders Hannah et al.

 Keywords: keywords